rajhasani/ArchLinux_Install/README.md

 On the subject, the Arch Linux Wiki is one of the most comprehensive repos for documentation, best practices, and relevant troubleshooting as a whole, let alone for (Arch) Linux.
 The contributors spend countless hours to ensure the information is up-to-date and complete.
 You can visit it at https://wiki.archlinux.org/

 Proceeding with this guide, I will assume you already have a LiveUSB set up with the Arch Linux installation ISO.
-If not, this can easily be set up using a tool like UNetbootin.
+If not, this can easily be set up using a tool like Rufus.

 You should see a blank terminal on the screen.